ltran1612/CS579-Reverse-Engineering/Lab3/README.md

 Link:
 + computerhope.com: https://www.computerhope.com/issues/ch000960.htm.
 Retrieved on Feb 14, 2023.
 + wikipedia: https://en.wikipedia.org/wiki/Architecture_of_Windows_NT.
 Retrieved on Feb 14, 2023.

+## Evidence - dynamic analysis

+### Procmon

+Using procmon shows that the malware executes the following tasks:
+1) Load an image.
+3) Call CreateFile operations with the following files (all in system32 folder): advpack.dll
+2) Changing registries.
+4) Send a TCP request to "www.inetsim.org".

+### Process Explorer

+Using the strings tab on Process Explorer showed me "VideoDriver" string.
+Also, the content in the strings is similar to that of the original program, so this must be running the same program.

+### Regshot

+Using regshot showed us that 25 registries were changed and 3 were added after running the malware.
+One of the registry has the same subfolder as the one I saw in strings, while 2 of the registries changed also had subfolders similar to the values found using strings.
+The rest of the registries seemed to be from wireshark as they are related to tcpip.
+This was due to me getting the order of executions wrong.

+The added registry is: "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run\VideoDriver" with the value when converted from hex to utf-16 is "C:\WINDOWS\system32\vmx32to64.exe".
+I also saw this .exe in strings.
+Thus, this malware added a VideoDriver registry with the value "C:\WINDOWS\system32\vmx32to64.exe".

+The value of the 2 modified registries are "01 00 00 00 43 00 00 00 70 B7 8B E9 05 41 D9 01".
+However, converting this to UTF-16, UTF-8, Unicode, and ASCII only gave us gibberish values.

+### wireshark + inetsim

+Using wireshark showed us that the malware tries to make a query to "www.practicalmalwareanalysis.com".
+Then, looking at inetsim, I saw that the malware is trying to make a SSL connection.
+However, inetsim was not able to set up a communication due to the error "SSL attempt failed: 140routines:ssl3_get_record:wrong version number".
+Thus, it seemed like the malware is connecting with an older version of SSL.

 ---
 # Lab 3-2